Preproposal statement of inquiry was filed as WSR 07-09-097.

 Assistance for Persons with Disabilities: Contact Sue Mathers by August 31, 2007, TTY (360) 586-0772 or (360) 725-2966.

-Purpose of the Proposal and Its Anticipated Effects, Including Any Changes in Existing Rules: This proposal to amend the 2006 International Residential Code would make the following changes:
+Purpose of the Proposal and Its Anticipated Effects, Including Any Changes in Existing Rules: An amendment is proposed to Section R403.1.6.1 to reinstate the requirement that bearing walls be anchored to the foundation in certain seismic design categories.

 Reasons Supporting Proposal: RCW 19.27.031 and 19.27.074.